mastermueez/Aggregate-Attendance-Records-Obtained-From-Google-Form/README.md

 * **info_ws_title**: This is the name of the worksheet in your student list sheets file that will be used to keep attendance.
 * **id_separator**: The IDs for each section are displayed as output.
 If you can use commas, spaces, etc. as separators.
 Example: **", "**.
 * **update_worksheet**: If this is set to **True**, your previously specificed attendance worksheet will be updated with your form responses.
 Set this to **False** if you only want to see a list of IDs ordered by course code.

+## Additional Notes
+The student IDs are extracted from the emails used to submit the form.
+Therefore, institutional mails must be used to submit the form.